pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Happenings-in-the-Pulsar-Neighborhood-April-22.md

 ### **Great questions from the Apache Pulsar Stack Overflow**

 As you know, we have a very active [slack](https://pulsar.apache.org/en/contact/) and [Stack Overflow](https://stackoverflow.com/questions/tagged/apache-pulsar?tab=Newest) neighborhoods.
 You can ask questions at both locations and get answers quickly.
 Slack does have two big weaknesses.
 One, it is limited to the number of messages that can be saved at about 10k and we hit the limit about every three months.
 Two, it is not searchable by Google.
 Thus, when you put the error message that you received into Google, you won’t see that the question has already been answered once or twice on Slack.
 So to promote our great Stack Overflow channel, we thought that we would find a good question and include it here in Happenings.
-Last month we pulled one from the archives, but for this month, we liked the newest one (well when this was published, it was the newest one.)

 [Question](https://stackoverflow.com/questions/70872157/non-persistent-message-is-lost-when-throughput-is-high): non-persistent message is lost when throughput is high?

 I found that non-persistent messages are lost sometimes even though the my pulsar client is up and running.
 Those non-persistent messages are lost when the throughput is high (more than 1000 messages within a very short period of time.
 I personally think that this is not high).
 If I increase the parameter receiverQueueSize or change the message type to persistent message, the problem is gone.
 The question has been viewed well over a 100 times and has an accepted answer.
 Do you know the answer?
 Do you agree with the answer?
 Can you improve it?